-The existing bridge over Ritchie Creek is a modified stone-arched structure built in the early 1900s and expanded in the 1940s.
+The existing bridge over Ritchie Creek1 is a modified stone-arched structure built in the early 1900s and expanded in the 1940s.
 Ritchie Creek at SR 29 drains approximately 1,600 acres of land largely from Bothe-Napa Valley State Park into the Napa River.
-Southwest of SR 29, Ritchie Creek travels through Bothe-Napa Valley State Park; northeast of SR 29, Ritchie
+Southwest of SR 29, Ritchie Creek travels through Bothe-Napa Valley State Park; northeast of SR 29, Ritchie Creek traverses privately owned property until it flows into the Napa River.
+Anadromous fish have historically used the tributaries to the Napa River, including Ritchie Creek, to reach upstream habitat.
+Several barriers to anadromous fish passage have been created over the years, blocking fish movement in historically occupied streams.

-&lt;sup>1 Ritchie Creek may also be spelled as "Ritchey Creek"; however, the bridge is spelled "Ritchie Creek Bridge" and the creek will be referred to as "Ritchie Creek" throughout this document.
+1 Ritchie Creek may also be spelled as "Ritchey Creek"; however, the bridge is spelled "Ritchie Creek Bridge" and the creek will be referred to as "Ritchie Creek" throughout this document.